 Blackouts:

 After the whole ordeal of murder, having his car stolen and being humiliated and extorted by the gipsy, Jack drives back to London and starts drinking heavily in his little hotel room.
-He then finally passes out which - after all this shit and also considering his not so tender age - is of course totally understandable.
+He then finally passes out, which, after all this shit and also considering his not-so-tender age, is of course totally understandable.

 Robbie's Wife Maggie